civetweb/civetweb/docs/Building.md

 Building Civetweb
 =========

-This guide covers the build instructions for stand-alone web server.
+This guide covers the build instructions for the stand-alone web server.
 See [Embedding.md](https://github.com/civetweb/civetweb/blob/master/docs/Embedding.md) for information on extending an application.

 #### Where to get the source code?